mohammadkaifshaikh01/Sav-Assignment/Sav-Ass/README.md

 - `totalPages`: The total number of pages available from the API.
 - `searchQuery`: The current search term used to filter the stories.
 - `captchaValue`: The value returned by the Google reCAPTCHA widget.
+- `isButtonEnabled`: A boolean that enables/disables the "Load Data" button based on the completion of the reCAPTCHA.

 #### **Functions**
 - `fetchStories(query, page)`: Makes an API request to fetch stories based on the search query and page number.
 It updates the state with the fetched stories and the total number of pages.